ShonBurgundy/currency-exchange/README.md

 **The MIT license**

-Copyright (c) 2020 Sean VanLeeuwen and Jessica Hvozdovich This software is licensed under MIT license.
+Copyright (c) 2020 Sean VanLeeuwen
+This software is licensed under MIT license.